-The bookmobile was travelling library often used to provide books to villages and city suburbs that had no library buildings.
-It went from a simple horse-drawn cart in the 19th century to large customised vehicles that became part of American culture and reached their height of popularity in the mid-twentieth century.
+The bookmobile was a traveling library often used to provide books to villages and city suburbs that had no library buildings.
+It went from a simple horse-drawn cart in the 19th century to large customized vehicles that became part of American culture and reached its height of popularity in the mid-twentieth century.

 One of the earliest mobile libraries in the United States was a mule-drawn wagon carrying wooden boxes of books.
 It was created in 1904 by the People’s Free Library of Chester County, South Carolina, and served the rural areas there.
 Another early mobile library service was developed by Mary Lemist Titcomb.
 As a librarian in Washington County, Maryland, Titcomb was concerned that the library was not reaching all the people it could.

 The annual report for 1902 listed 23 “branches”, each being a collection of 50 books in a case that was placed in a store or post office throughout the county.
 Realizing that even this did not reach the most rural residents, the Washington County Free Library began a “book wagon” in 1905, taking the library materials directly to people’s homes in remote parts of the county.

 With the rise of motorized transport in America, a pioneering librarian in 1920 named Sarah Byrd Askew began driving her specially outfitted Model T to provide library books to rural areas in New Jersey.
 The automobile remained rare, however, and in Minneapolis, the Hennepin County Public Library operated a horse-drawn book wagon starting in 1922.